-- Gold Coast rate for general practitioner mental health services, clinical psychologists and psychiatry per 100 people above national rate for people aged 15-24, 25-44 and 45-64 - Early data suggest social isolation and loneliness are an ongoing issue and have been amplified by COVID-19 restrictions.
+- Sharp increase in psychologist services per 100 people for age cohorts 15-24, 25-44 and 45-64, both nationally and at a GCPHN region level. - Gold Coast rate for general practitioner mental health services, clinical psychologists and psychiatry per 100 people above national rate for people aged 15-24, 25-44 and 45-64. - Early data suggest social isolation and loneliness are an ongoing issue and have been amplified by COVID-19 restrictions.